knative/ux/user-research/contributor-research/Key-Findings.md

 	- However, most of them disengage either after not being selected or once their project terms conclude.

+This section provides an answer to the first Key Question of this research.

 ## Primary Challenges Faced by Contributors

 ![alt text](assets/contributor-challenges.png)